ForgoneReality/dissonance/README.md

 - PERFORMANCE OPTIMIZAITON (is it a nicknames backend problem?
 It is really slow to load the 300 page) -> LOADING THING PROBABLY MAKES IT OK
 - USERS OPTIMIZATION DOESNT WORK IF THEY LEAVE THE SERVER FOR SEARCH MODAL AND USER MODAL
 - Minor: Massive space under images?
+- Minor?: Notifications sometimes doubles or fails to show up

 - Refreshing on conversations still nonfunctional
 - Transfer everything necessary between channels and conversations